ruma/ruma-examples/hello_world/README.md

 A simple example to demonstrate `ruma-client` functionality.
-Sends "Hello World!" to the given room.
+Joins the given room and sends "Hello World!".

 # Usage